laurentpayot/floweret/README.md

 * Efficient: direct type evaluation, no string to parse.
 * Lightweight: 5.8 kb minified, 2.1 kb minified and gzipped.
 * No dependencies.
-* :coffee: Primarily designed for CoffeeScript but you can use it in JavaScript as well.

 Install
 -------

-**NB: Not on npm yet, stay tuned!**

 ```bash
 $ npm install runtime-signature